Hairer's multilevel Schauder estimates without Regularity Structures: Introduction

 We refer to Theorem~\ref{thm:multi_level_schauder_estimate} below for a precise formulation of this result, where we also show that the map $(M,f) \mapsto (\hat{M},\hat{f})$ is continuous in natural topologies.

-The Schauder estimates in Theorems~\ref{thm1.1} and~\ref{thm1.2} are the main results of this paper.
+The Schauder estimates in Theorems~\ref{thm1.1}, \ref{thm1.105} and~\ref{thm1.2} are the main results of this paper.
 Together with the Reconstruction Theorem from \cite{CZ20,zorinkranich2021reconstruction}, they provide \emph{a standalone formulation of the core analytic results from \cite{Hai14}}, without defining the notion of Regularity Structures.
 We also obtain a number of improvements: let us briefly describe the most significant ones.

-\begin{enumerate} \item \emph{We do not assume that the kernel $\sfK$ annihilates polynomials}, i.e.\ we do not need to require that $\int \sfK (x, y) \, y^k \, d y = 0$ as in \cite[Assumption~5.4]{Hai14}.
+\begin{enumerate} \item \emph{We do not assume that the kernel $\sfK$ annihilates polynomials}, i.e.\ we do not require that $\int \sfK (x, y) \, y^k \, d y = 0$ as was assumed (for convenience) in \cite[Assumption~5.4]{Hai14}.
 Sometimes it is convenient (but not required) to assume that \emph{$\sfK$ preserves polynomials}, namely that $\int \sfK (x, y) \, y^k \, d y$ is a polynomial of degree $\le |k|$, see e.g.\ Remark~\ref{rem:compatibility}.
 Note that this always holds in the translation invariant case $\sfK (x , y ) = \sfK ( x -y )$.

 \item \emph{We prove Schauder estimates for $\gamma$-coherent germs and $\gamma$-modelled distributions also for $\gamma \le 0$}, whereas in the literature it is always assumed that $\gamma>0$.
 Since the reconstruction of a $\gamma$-coherent germ is not unique when $\gamma \le 0$, \emph{a choice must be given as an input} in Theorems~\ref{thm1.1} and~\ref{thm1.2}: this poses no problem and, in fact, it decouples Schauder estimates from the Reconstruction Theorem.
 As mentioned to us by Hendrik Weber, our Schauder estimates with $\gamma \le 0$ can be useful to truncate modelled distributions associated with solutions to SPDEs.
+Another application of this idea can be found in \cite[Theorem~3.8]{MR4693281}.

 \item \emph{We introduce a new notion of weakly coherent germs}, inspired by classical H\"older-Zygmund spaces, see Definition~\ref{def:weak_homogeneity_coherence}.
 This allows us to give a ``conceptual'' proof of Theorem~\ref{thm1.1} factorised in two steps, see Section~\ref{section:proof_main_result_I}, and also to recover in a very clear way the classical Schauder estimates for distributions, see Remark~\ref{remark:classical_schauder}.